The Bankrate promise

-When you’re in debt or need money to pay bills, taking a car title loan can seem like a good way to access cash quickly.
-But if your money troubles become unmanageable and you resort to filing bankruptcy to clear up mounting debts, what happens to the vehicle you signed over as collateral in exchange for that car title loan?
+When you’re in debt or need money to pay bills, a car title loan can seem like a good way to access cash quickly.
+But suppose your money troubles become unmanageable, and you resort to filing bankruptcy to clear up mounting debts.
+What happens to the vehicle you signed over as collateral in exchange for that car title loan?

-Depending on whether you pursue Chapter 7 or Chapter 13 bankruptcy, it may be possible to include your title loan in a bankruptcy filing and have the loan discharged, or at least restructured to provide more manageable payments.
-But you may also lose your vehicle if you are unable to maintain loan repayment terms.
-Here are your options.
+Depending on whether you pursue Chapter 7 or Chapter 13 bankruptcy, it may be possible to include your title loan in a bankruptcy filing and have the loan discharged or restructured to provide more manageable payments.
+But you may also lose your vehicle if you cannot maintain loan repayment terms.

 Title loans and Chapter 7 bankruptcy

-“Although state laws vary, typically all secured loans remain in force,” says Michael Sullivan, personal financial consultant with Take Charge America, a nonprofit credit and financial counseling agency.
+“Although state laws vary, typically all secured loans remain in force,” says Michael Sullivan, a former personal financial consultant with Take Charge America, a nonprofit credit and financial counseling agency.

 “The bankruptcy court disfavors predatory lending, and title loans are commonly predatory,” says Hawkins, adding that in some cases the court will “rewrite the loan to a market rate based upon the value of the vehicle, and have the lender receive payments over time, so that the borrower can keep the vehicle and keep a means of transportation.”

-But remember, title lenders are usually aggressive and will repossess a vehicle upon default, so make sure to continue making the payments before, during and after your bankruptcy case closes.
+Make sure to continue making the payments before, during and after your bankruptcy case closes to avoid repossession.

 Title loans and Chapter 13 bankruptcy